renuo/applications-setup-guide/ruby_on_rails/aws.md

 Running the commands will print some JSON pages to your screen.
 **Copy each `SecretAccessKey` and `AccessKeyId` to your credentials store!**

+Once you have worked through the commands, you are ready to use S3 for Active Storage within your Rails app by configuring the storage.yml file (as below) and setting `config.active_storage.service = :amazon` in your production.rb file.

 ### Custom Cloudfront Distribution CNAME Aliases